JinRuii/Graph-Neural-Network-Models/README.md

 ## Dataset Structure

-The model relies on two main input files located in the `./data/H8-16/` directory:
+To run this project, you need two input files containing node features and edge definitions.
+The default files are:

-1. **H8-16_variables.csv** - Contains feature values for each node.
+- `H8-16_variables.csv`: Contains feature values for each node.
-2. **H8-16_edges.csv** - Defines the undirected edges between nodes.
+- `H8-16_edges.csv`: Defines the undirected edges between nodes.

 ### Using Sample Data